 Talk to health experts and other people like you in WebMD's Communities.
 It's a safe forum where you can create or participate in support groups and discussions about health topics that interest you.

 If you're showing signs of an illness like a cold, it's tough to know whether or not to go to work.
-These guidelines from WebMD can help.
+These guidelines can help.

 WebMD explains sinusitis, an infection that can occur in the wake of a cold or with allergies.